erjank/teaching/lessons.md

 ensures that learners don't face anything on the final exam that the course hasn't prepared them for.

+> **Building Lessons by Subtracting Complexity**
+>

+> One way to build a programming lesson is to write the program you
+> want learners to finish with, then remove the most complex part that
+> you want them to write and make it the last exercise.
+You can then
+> remove the next most complex part you want them to write and make it
+> the penultimate exercise, and so on.
+Anything that's left–i.e.,
+> anything you don't want them to write as an exercise–becomes the
+> starter file(s) that you give them.
+This typically includes things
+> like importing libraries or helper functions to access data.

 > **How and Why to Fake It**
 >
 > One of the most influential papers in the history of software